Siftah/get_iplayer/installer.md

 #### Linux/OSX

 * A shell script (`get_iplayer/make-nsis.sh`) was written to build the `get_iplayer` Windows installer on Linux/OSX.
-However, it expects to find the Perl support archive in the form of a tarball (.tar.gz).
-Since tarball support is ubiquitous in the Unix realm, this aspect of `make-nsis.sh` has been left as-is.
-If you should need to build the installer on another platform, you can create the tarball in Windows and transfer it to the other system.
+However, since tarball (.tar.gz) support is the de facto standard for Unix-based systems, the shell script expects to find the Perl support archive in that form.
+If you should need to build the installer on Linux/OSX, you can create the tarball in Windows and transfer it to the other system.
 After building the Perl support archive (see above), execute an additional script:

 	`C:\installer\build>C:\installer\get_iplayer\windows\make-perltgz`